National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Navigator**:
   Welcome everyone.
-  Today we'll review the initial analytic dataset and next steps in the analysis.
+  Today we'll review the initial analytic dataset and the next steps in the analysis.
 * **Informaticist**:
   Yep.
   I've made a new code workbook in your folder in the project workspace.